webix-hub/docs/data/desktop/binding_details.md

 [TreeStore](api/refs/treestore.md) (tree and treetable).
 }}

-###Binding Rules for Inline Collections

 Binding rule defines a scheme according to which records in the slave component are filtered.
-It can be string or function.
+It can be either a string or a function.

+###Binding rule as a function

 As function, binding rule takes 2 parameters:

 - **slave**  - slave data object;
 - **master** - master data object.

-List data is filtered according to the option you choose within a [richselect](desktop/controls.md#richselect) control.

 {{snippet
-Slave list displayed record with category equal to master value }}
+Slave list displays records with category equal to master value }}
 ~~~js
 $$("list").bind($$("richselect"), function(slave, master){